On This Page:

 At one time, smart homes and smart home devices were thought to be only obtainable by the wealthy, and only desirable by the tech-savvy, such as Bill Gates who spent over $100 million building his smart home outside Seattle, Washington.
 Aside from interest in smart home features purely for the cool-factor that they offer digital-trend setters, smart home technology is gaining in popularity among those who want to optimize their home to ensure safety, energy efficiency or leverage technology to overcome the hurdles of home-living in the face of a disability.

-Another reason smart home device use is on the rise, is due to the proliferation of new, interconnected technology.
+Another reason smart home device use is on the rise is the proliferation of new, interconnected technology.
 Some of the most advanced technology companies are finding ways to connect such everyday devices as thermostats and stereo systems to the IoTs.
-Such availability of products is making it affordable and convenient for the average home owner, or the special needs home owner, to bring smart technology into their home.
+Such availability of products is making it affordable and convenient for the average homeowner, or the special needs homeowner, to bring smart technology into their home.

 While Gates’ home may have paved the way for smart home innovation, advancements in smart home technology are being made annually.
 According to Kigo, a vacation rental software company, 10 percent of U.S. broadband households intend to purchase a smart thermostat in the next year.
 Even more impressive?
 Kigo advises that global smart home connected appliances are expected to reach 223 million units by 2020.
 While smart home technology used to be the focus of only techy start-ups, it is now being adopted by more established entities, such as Amazon, that launched “Alexa,” its intelligent personal assistant smart home device in 2014 that integrates with its Echo smart speaker.
 What follows are some of the key milestones in modern smart home innovation.
 Click here to view a full interactive smart home timeline from Mashable: